ConfederacyOfGaia/Gaia/players-guide.md

 Kylf lies to the east and northeast of Gaia.
 It is a country of rolling hills, and southern Kylf butts up agains the Soothills, so it has a substantial population of goliaths of who immagrated after the destruction of the Soothills.

 Most Kylves are herders and ranchers.
-Kylf produce the best horses in the Zephyrlands, renowned for their speed and bravery.
+Kylf produces the best horses in the Zephyrlands, renowned for their speed and bravery.
 Kylven life centers around horses and ranching.
 Children grow up riding horses and most families own ranches.
 Common pasttimes are dressage, polo, and horse racing, which Kylves take very seriously.

 The goliaths who settled in Kylf brought their smithing and crafting skills, and quickly established themselves as blacksmiths, woodworkers, carptenters, and so on, quickly becoming an essential part of the Kylven life.
 Because of their size, they are too large for any but the largest of horses.